PAST PROGRAMS

 Trades and Technology Toolbox Program

-• Deliver group and individual information sessions
+• Delivering group and individual information sessions

-• Facilitate 9 three-week group programs
+• Facilitating 9 three-week group training programs

 Youth Mean Business